 Future Judgment on Babylon

 God continues to reveal future events through His prophet Jeremiah.
 In chapter 50 He turns His attention to Babylon.
-Even though He will allow Babylon to discipline His people, He does not excuse their sinful, idolatrous behavior.
-So even before the conquest of Judah is complete, He announces His future judgment on Babylon herself.
+Even though He would allow Babylon to discipline His people, He did not excuse their sinful, idolatrous behavior.
+So even before the conquest of Judah was complete, He announced His future judgment on Babylon herself.
 The near fulfillment would take place when Cyrus, king of the Medes and Persians, conquered Babylon in 539 B.C., but the prophecy also has a yet future fulfillment which will take place near the second coming of Christ.

 Foolishness to Those Who Are Perishing

 So the next time you are mocked or criticized for what you believe, remember that and don’t be surprised.
+We shouldn’t be surprised when lost, broken sinners act like it.
 If anything, it should cause us to pray that they may come to their senses and escape from the snare of the devil who has held them captive to do his will (2 Tim.
-2.26).
-We shouldn’t be surprised when lost, broken sinners act like it.
+2.26) and that they would turn to the Lord and be saved (1 Tim.
+2.1-4).

 Snapshot of a Leader